OpenJVS/OpenJVS-Legacy/README.md

 to the map file.
 Alternatively you can add this to the global_config file to netboot every game.

 Now when you run `openjvs-pi crazy_taxi-ps4` OpenJVS will attempt to boot your Sega Naomi/Triforce/Chihiro with the correct game for that map file.

+## Force Feedback

+OpenJVS is now starting to support force feedback wheels, with the next versions.
+Please watch this space for updates on the FFB.

+Wheels to be supported:

+- Microsoft Sidewinder FFB Wheel